yam-ai/multilabel-classifier-web/README.md

 # Multilabel Text Classifier Web Frontend

 This is a web frontend for users to query a multilabel text classifier to classify texts they input.
-The classifier backend engine can be either the [BERT-based multi-label text classification engine](https://github.com/yam-ai/bert-multilabel-classifier) or [fastText-based Multi-label text classification engine](https://github.com/yam-ai/fasttext-multilabel-classifier).
+The classifier backend engine can be either the [BERT-based multi-label text classification engine](https://github.com/yam-ai/bert-multilabel-classifier) or [fastText-based multi-label text classification engine](https://github.com/yam-ai/fasttext-multilabel-classifier).

 ## Usage